-See page 35 for an approved list of editors to contact for copyediting and formatting of student papers and the thesis.
-It is required that all Pacifica theses be edited by an editor from this list.
-Please inquire from each editor about rates and terms, as editors are independent contractors and not Pacifica Graduate Institute employees.
+See page 37 for an approved list of editors to contact for copyediting and formatting of student papers and the thesis.
+It is required that all theses be edited by an editor from this list.
+Please inquire from each about rates and terms, as editors are independent contractors and not Pacifica Graduate Institute employees.

-Pacifica/APA Style Guidelines Checklist
+APA Style Guidelines Checklist

-The following checklist highlights common problems in Pacifica/APA formatting which require correction.
-The list is not exhaustive and should be used in conjunction with the current Counseling Psychology Program's Student Papers Handbook, Thesis Handbook, and the Publication Manual of the American Psychological Association (6th edition, 2009), referred to herein as the APA Publication Manual.
+The following checklist highlights common problems in APA formatting which require correction.
+The list is not exhaustive and should be used in conjunction with the current Counseling Psychology Program's Student Papers Handbook, Thesis Handbook, and the Publication Manual of the American Psychological Association (7th edition, 2019), referred to herein as the APA Publication Manual.